lucagonzalez/lucagonzalez.github.io/src/content/blog/second-post.md

 This is going to be my second post.
 I have no idea what I will talk about in here, probably my experience of going from Kotlin back to Java, as someone who hasn't used Java like, at all.

+I think this will be a great post to write and will help me understand both languages better.